Semiconcave functions in Alexandrov's geometry: Gradient exponent

 \section{Gradient exponent}

 One of the technical difficulties in Alexandrov's geometry comes from nonextendability of geodesics.
-In particular, the exponential map, $\exp_p\:T_p\to A$, if defined the usual way, can be undefined in an arbitrary small neighborhood of origin.
+In particular, the exponential map, $\exp_p\:T_p\to A$, if defined the usual way, can be undefined in an arbitrary small neighborhood of the origin.
 Here we construct its analog, the \emph{gradient exponential map} $\gexp_p\:T_p\to A$, which practically solves this problem.
-It has many important properties of the ordinary exponential map, and is even ``better'' in certain respects.
+It has many important properties of the ordinary exponential map, and is even ``better'' in certain respects, even in the Riemannian universe.

 \

 Let $A$ be an Alexandrov's space and $p\in A$, consider the function $f\z=\dist_p^2/2$.
 Recall that $i_{\lam}\:\lam{\cdot} A\to A$ denotes canonical maps (see page~\pageref{tangent-def2}).
 Consider the one parameter family of maps